a4abi/devops-master-class/kubernetes/readme.md

 ### Kubernetes framework consists of pods, replicasets, deployments and services.
 - pods contain one or more containers running user apps. each of the pods gets a replicaset which indicates number of times each pod is replicated(for load balancing). every new deployment triggers a creation of new repliaca set with new deployment version and slowly deletes pods from the older version of replica set as new pods from new replica set gets created.
+- we get Service discovery and DNS for free from kubernetes, whenever a service is started in a cluster, it gets info of all the other services running as environment variable inside the service with name as (SERVICENAME_SERVICE_HOST), we can also assign this new environment variable with default DNS name and reference the DNS name instead too, that way, kubernetes resolves these DNS names to service addresses.
+- kubernetes also helps us with configuration management between different environments like dev, staging and production

 ### Kubernetes Architecture : Cluster consists of Master Node + worker node.
 - Master Node -> manages cluster, it contains